kunalm2345/garnish-save-smoke/post.md

 Middle paragraph with the operational details we argue about.

 Closing paragraph with the rousing send-off.
+Edited live in Garnish.